mireyacs/betterstrap/README.md

 > [!CAUTION]
-> This is the only official place to download Bloxstrap.
+> This is the only official place to download Betterstrap.
 Any other websites offering downloads or claiming to be us are not controlled by us.
+> If you're here for the untouched original Bloxstrap repository or download, Checkout the [forked repository](https://github.com/pizzaboxer/bloxstrap)

 # <img src="https://github.com/pizzaboxer/bloxstrap/raw/main/Images/Bloxstrap.png" width="48"/> Bloxstrap